KevinKra/My_notes/Google_IT/README.md

 _DDR SDRAM_

 - Double Data Rate SDRAM, or _DDR_.
 DDR is faster, more efficient, and has a larger capacity than earlier versions of RAM like SDRAM or DRAM.
-The current iteration: DDR4, is the currently the fastest form of short-term memory currently available for computers.
+The current iteration: DDR4, is currently the fastest form of short-term memory that is available for computers.

 #### Key Technologies:

+- Ports
 - CPU
 - Heat Sink
 - RAM